Probing dense environments around Sgr A* with S-stars dynamics: Star-environment interaction

 An extended mass distribution around Sgr A* generates a gravitational potential $V(r)$ that deviates from the point-mass $r^{-1}$ law, causing the pericenter of S-stars to precess.
 The secular evolution of the longitude of pericenter $\varpi$ can be determined using Lagrange's equation in perturbation theory \cite{MurrayDermott1999} as \beq \dot\varpi=-\frac{\sqrt{1-e^2}}{\sqrt{Ma}\,e}\frac{\partial\langle V\rangle}{\partial e}\,, \eeq where the time average of $V(r)$ along the orbit is \beq

 \eeq where in the second equality we introduced the eccentric anomaly $E$, related to $r$ via $r(E)=a(1-e\cos E)$.
-Formula \eqref{eqn:dotvarpi} holds for spherically symmetric potentials and for equatorial orbits in axisymmetric potentials, while more general configurations require to take into account the orbital inclination.
+Equation~\eqref{eqn:dotvarpi} holds for spherically symmetric potentials and for equatorial orbits in axisymmetric potentials, while more general configurations require taking into account the orbital inclination.